 • Peer Support Groups: Facilitate peer support groups.
 These networks provide emotional support and understanding, reducing feelings of isolation.

 • Awareness Campaigns: Conduct awareness campaigns within the school to reduce the stigma associated with caregiving and mental health issues.
-Creating a more empathetic and supportive environment for young carers is highly important.
+Creating a more empathetic and supportive environment for young carers is important.

 What does MYTIME do to support young carers?